russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Swipe Gestures and Persisting Data.md

 Well, yes, he did – and that's true – we must only have a single source of truth – one instance of the view model – to be shared among views when *running on a device* or *in the Simulator*.

 We must also have a *single source of truth* when using the **Previews** window – and – we do!
-Remember, the **Previews** window let's us examine each view, one at a time, *completely independent of any other views in our app*.
+Remember, the **Previews** window lets us examine each view, one at a time, *completely independent of any other views in our app*.

 When we *preview* `LandingView`, it has just one instance of the view model: